Route Multi-Region Traffic to SAP Build Work Zone, standard edition, using Amazon Route 53

 - Amazon Route 53 with access to a custom domain

-- Configure SAP Launchpad service in one of the SAP BTP accounts with all the necessary tiles, groups, access rules, and destinations
+- Configure SAP Build Work Zone service in one of the SAP BTP accounts with all the necessary tiles, groups, access rules, and destinations

-- Transport the launchpad service from this first SAP BTP subaccount to the other SAP BTP subaccount in a different region with the help of SAP Cloud Transport Management service.
+- Transport the Work Zone service from this first SAP BTP subaccount to the other SAP BTP subaccount in a different region with the help of SAP Cloud Transport Management service.